[CII] Emission in a Self-Regulated Interstellar Medium: Time Variation

-This cycle is further demonstrated in the top panel of Figure \ref{fig: emissivity fractions}, where we present the fraction of [CII] emission coming from the different gas phases.
-The peaks in SFR correspond to peaks in HII region relative emission, while the drops correspond to cold gas dominated emission.
-HIM and WNM never contribute significantly to [CII] emission.
+This cycle is further demonstrated in the top panel of Figure \ref{fig: emissivity fractions}, where we present the fraction of [CII] emission coming from the different gas phases in the solar metallicity run.
+The peaks in SFR correspond to peaks in HII region relative emission, while the drops correspond to WNM dominated emission. {Emission from cold gas correlates with HII and is sometimes comparable in magnitude, while} the HIM never contributes significantly to [CII] emission.
 In comparison, the $Z'=0.1$ run shows different behavior.
-As is discussed in \citetalias{HSvD21}, the cooling time is longer in lower metallicity gas, leading to burstier and more clustered star formation, and accordingly long periods of quiescence.
-This is demonstrated in the bottom panel of Figure \ref{fig: time dependence}, showing the steep drop (and vanishing) of SFR between star-formation episodes, while [CII] emission drops much less dramatically to a floor value.
+As is discussed in \citetalias{HSvD21}, the cooling time is longer in lower metallicity gas, leading to burstier and more clustered star formation and, accordingly, long periods of quiescence.
+This is demonstrated in the bottom panel of Figure \ref{fig: time dependence}, showing the steep drop (and vanishing) SFR between star-formation episodes, while [CII] emission drops much less dramatically to a floor value.
 During this period of low SFR, the gas remains in predominantly WNM form, leading to reduced emission due to decreased density, but this decrease is not as dramatic as the drop in SFR.
-This is further demonstrated in the bottom panel of Figure \ref{fig: emissivity fractions}, where cold gas dominated emission corresponds to episodes of star-formation, while WNM dominates emission intermittently between the episodes.
-It should be noted that while high SFR corresponds to [CII] emission from dense gas, it corresponds to emission from HII regions in the $Z'=1$ run, while in the $Z'=0.1$ run, it corresponds to cold gas dominated emission, as is discussed in Section \ref{subsec: chemical properties}.
+This is further demonstrated in the bottom panel of Figure \ref{fig: emissivity fractions}, where cold gas, HII regions, and WNM all contribute to increased emission corresponding to episodes of star-formation, while WNM dominates emission intermittently between the episodes.

-\subsection{SFR-$W_{[CII]}$ Relation}
+\section{$\rm{[CII]}$--SFR Relation}